 Domesticated cats generally live much longer, healthier, and happier lives than their feral cousins.

-Providing optimal nutrition, sufficient exercise, as well as giving them appropriate medical care when needed can greatly increase a cat’s life.
+Providing optimal nutrition and sufficient exercise, as well as giving them appropriate medical care when needed, can greatly increase a cat’s life.

-If you feed a small portion of tuna to your cat, you’ll probably notice they love it far more than their regular food.
+If you feed your cat a small portion of tuna, you’ll probably notice they love it far more than their regular food.

 It’s important to only give it in moderation, though, as they can actually become addicted to it and refuse to eat anything else.

 This is an issue, as tuna does not provide all the necessary nutrients that a cat needs; in long term, a cat’s health will deteriorate on a diet of tuna.

 There’s a good reason why a cat’s tongue is rough.

 Being licked by a cat is a very strange sensation, and this is because of the tiny spikes (called papilla) that cover their tongues.